-Although Failure Mode 1 has a higher SOD than Failure Mode 2, it has lower risk because its potential for occurrence is small and the possibility of detection is high (if it happens).
+Although Failure Mode 1 has a higher SOD than Failure Mode 2, it has lower risk because its potential for occurrence is small, and the possibility of detection is high (if it happens).

 The RPN can be used to prioritize high-risk issues and determine the requirement for corrective action.
 After calculation, most companies prioritize risks from the highest to the lowest RPN.

 However, using an RPN threshold may cause team members to spend excessive time trying to reduce the Detection, Occurrence, and Severity rankings for lowering the RPN.
 This situation sometimes places the organization and its customers in danger.

-5. Risk Priority Number’s disadvantage
+4. Risk Priority Number’s disadvantage

 The two ways above are based only on the comparison between the RPN of failure modes.
 The comparison based on the RPN may not reflect the actual risk.
 A high RPN failure does not necessarily indicate a high risk for the process or product.
 Moreover, two failure modes with the same RPN value may not have the same risk level.

-In the following example from the automotive industry, Failure Mode 1 should be provided a higher priority than Failure Mode 2 although they have the same RPN value because it has higher Severity value.
+In the following example from the automotive industry, Failure Mode 1 should be provided a higher priority than Failure Mode 2 although they have the same RPN value because it has a higher Severity value.